comit/sonoff-bridge/openHAB.md

 ### Maintenance Topics / Items

-It is furthermore recommended, to add the following maintenance items for every Sonoff-Tasmota device:
+It is furthermore recommended, to add the following maintenance items for every Sonoff-Tasmota device.

 **sonoff.items:**
 ```java